History Graduate Student Handbook

 Committee members will review their respective essays within two weeks of receipt and inform the student and the committee chair if the essays are approved as submitted or if revisions are required.
 If revisions are requested, a new deadline for completion will be provided.
 Once the essays meet with the approval of the committee members, an oral exam based on the content of the written exams and any other material covered in the classes that the student took with committee members will be scheduled.
 The committee chair, in consultation with the student, will coordinate the time and date of the final oral exam.

 Student performance on the oral exam is evaluated as either passing or failing.
 Outstanding student performance may be designated as passing with distinction.
-Students who do not pass the oral exam may be allowed to retake the exam one time only.
-The scheduling of the second oral exam is at the discretion of the committee but is encouraged for no earlier than the subsequent semester.
+Students who do not pass the oral exam may be allowed to retake it only once.
+Scheduling the second oral exam is at the discretion of the committee, but it is encouraged for no earlier than the subsequent semester.
 The student may be required to prepare new comprehensive exam essays should the faculty membership of the committee change.
 Exams must be completed within one year of the student’s last semester of classes except under extraordinary circumstances.

 Foreign Language Requirement